balena-io/balena-cli/doc/cli.markdown

 #### --deviceApiKey, -k &#60;device-api-key&#62;

-custom device key - note that this is only supported on ResinOS 2.0.3+
+custom device key - note that this is only supported on balenaOS 2.0.3+

 #### --generate-device-api-key